National Healthcare Law

 The Congressional Budget Office and the staff of the Joint Committee on Taxation have completed a preliminary analysis of the Chairman's mark for the America's Healthy Future Act of 2009, the Senate version of Health Care Reform legislation.

 The analysis reflects the work of the Senate Finance Committee to amend the legislation during meetings over the course of the last several weeks.
 The analysis carries an important caveat in that the Chairman's mark exists only in "plain English" form and has yet to be embodied in legislative language.
 Significantly, the analysis projects that the legislation would result in a net reduction in federal budget deficits, a key priority set out by President Obama during his recent address to a joint session of Congress.
 The legislation also scores well on a second priority, increasing the number of legal U.S. residents who have health insurance.
-Read the full report by following the link below.

 October 5, 2009